Stairlifts San Francisco

 - Weight limit: 350lbs

 - Move silently and gently with a soft start/stop

 - And More.
 Learn more about all of your straight stairlift options.

-What Do You Know About San Francisco?
+How Well Do You Know San Francisco?

 Known for its progressive social policies, gorgeous scenery, and diverse population, San Francisco is without a doubt one of the most famous cities in America.
 In the 1960s, San Francisco’s Haight-Ashbury District was ground zero for America’s “counter-cultural” movement, and as time passed, the city came to be known as one of the most tolerant in the country.

 Initially inhabited by a variety of Native American tribes, San Francisco was first settled by Spanish explorers in 1776.
 To convert the local natives to Christianity, the settlers decided to establish a mission named after St. Francis of Assisi in the area.
 Once the territory referred to as “The Bay Area” achieved independence from Spain, its ownership went to Mexico and later the United States after the former’s defeat in the Mexican-American War.
 During the Gold Rush, settlers from the East Coast arrived in record numbers, and after the war, the city was officially renamed San Francisco.

 San Francisco is a financial powerhouse, and for this reason, numerous industries have made the city their home.
 After New York City, San Francisco is the second-largest banking center in the country, with banks such as Wells Fargo and Bank of America originating in the city.
 San Francisco is also just a short drive away from Silicon Valley and companies such as Facebook, HP, Intel, Apple, and eBay.
 Stanford University, one of the world’s most elite learning institutions, is located south of the city.